-- First, you need a running File Sync and Share solution like EGroupware, Nextcloud or ownCloud (all are available in Univention App Center). - Next, you need to install the Collabora Plugin in your File Sync and Share solution (see below for more information). - Then you can give https://FQDN_OF_THIS_SERVER without a port - Next step is to set permissions for groups, which should be able to use Collabora Online.
+- First, you need a running File Sync and Share solution like EGroupware, Nextcloud or ownCloud (all are available in Univention App Center). - Next, you need to install the Collabora Plugin in your File Sync and Share solution (see below for more information). - Then you can give https://FQDN\OF\THIS\SERVER without a port without a beautiful to the word of the WOOL LIDE in your professed File

+Next step is to set permissions for groups, which should be able to use Collabora Online.
 Either edit the User group or use context menu on the user group → Access control and add checkmark for Collabora .
 So Admin can decide who is able to use Collabora in EGroupware.